Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * DNS over TLS (DoT) [@!RFC7858] and [@!RFC8310].
 * DNS over HTTPS (DoH) [@!RFC8484].

-It is noted that a DNS privacy service can also be provided over DNS-over-DTLS [@RFC8094], however this is an Experimental specification and there are no known implementations at the time of writing.
+It is noted that a DNS privacy service can also be provided over DNS over DTLS [@RFC8094], however this is an Experimental specification and there are no known implementations at the time of writing.